 They’ve got some rare classic video Wheel of Fortune machines, but they’ve also got Wheel of Fortune 4-D. They have a bank of IGT three-reel machines near the hotel lobby, and they have Wonder 4 Spinning Fortunes.
 The slot floor offers a wide enough array that there should be something for everyone.

-Video Poker is in plentiful supply, like many downtown casinos, and the paytables are a step up from what you’ll find on the strip, and games are available at lower denominations like nickels and dimes.
+Video Poker is in plentiful supply, like many downtown casinos, and the pay tables are a big step up from what you’ll find on the strip (including a number of full pay options, even at some bartops), and games (including full pay options) are available at lower denominations like nickels and dimes.

-Plaza has done some renovations, but my room was not one of them.
-I was on the fifth floor, with a room that faced the Fremont Street Experience.
+Plaza has done some renovations, but my rooms haven’t been those.
+My first visit I was on the fifth floor of the North Tower, with a room that faced the Fremont Street Experience.

 I was initially a bit bummed; while I don’t need a renovated room to be happy, I had just checked out of the Wynn, which would skew things.
 And I was worried that facing Fremont Street on a weekend would be noisy.

 Plaza has its own Plaza Rewards program.
 You earn a point per dollar on slots, and per three dollars on video poker.
 250 points is worth $1 in comps, putting it on the more generous side for Las Vegas.
-They had signage announcing the “new” program, but other than a card redesign and a few tweaks it doesn’t look far off from what I recall from before.
+They regularly tout their program as being “new” but really it’s the same program tweaked periodically.

 They regularly run promotions, many of which require a small amount of play to opt in, such as 100 points for things like pizza or a coffee and pastry.
 Their kiosks also regularly have promotions such as point multipliers or prizes when you earn some number of points.
-During my visit I won 5,000 points (worth $20) for reching the level of a kiosk swipe.
+During one visit I won 5,000 points (worth $20) for reaching the level of a kiosk swipe.
+During another I got a 10x multiplier and racked up more than 10,000 points (worth $40) without trying too hard.

 Plaza offers Bingo, and I wanted to offer a dedicated section to this.
-While they had previously offered rainbow packs with multiple prize levels, they were focused on a blue pack model that had most games worth the same prize.
+While they had previously offered rainbow packs with multiple prize levels, at one point during the pandemic they were focused on a blue pack model that had most games worth the same prize.
+That has reverted as business has returned.

-They also were running Bingo Match Play promotions daily that could be used up to three times daily.
+They have continued to run running Bingo Match Play promotions daily that could be used up to three times daily.
 This is above and beyond what was available in books like the American Casino Guide and Las Vegas Advisor, which I had but never tapped for Bingo.
+Effectively you get $25 match play; they have a package that costs $50 or so with the match play that gives a solid value.

-I played four sessions and either broke even or was up for all four – in one session I got a bingo during a special game that gave me a wheel spin to win between $300 and $3,000 (I won $600).
+I’ve regularly won at their bingos, including four sessions a row at one point.
+In one session I got a bingo during a special game that gave me a wheel spin to win between $300 and $3,000 (I won $600).

-The turnout for most of the sessions wasn’t huge, which works to your advantage as Bingo’s a game that is against other players vs. the house.
-This is on top of the fact that for social distancing reasons they can only play to 50 percent capacity.
+The turnout for some of the sessions wasn’t huge, which works to your advantage as Bingo’s a game that is against other players vs. the house.
+So keep in mind that when deciding when to play Bingo.

 Their rooftop pool is one of the many cool features of the property – located on the fifth floor, the pool itself isn’t huge but there’s a large patio with a bar area (although with bars closed, the service was being done by cocktail waitresses across the property).